MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 ### What can I do if I have a low confidence score for a cell, table?

 1. Check that the table is tagged correctly in all the documents.
 1. Provide more sample documents for training where the table is present.
-[Check best practices](https://learn.microsoft.com/ai-builder/form-processing-faq#best-practices)
+Check [Best practices](form-processing-faq.md#best-practices).

 ## Related information